-An Urban Design Brief prepared by MHBC Planning, dated December 2021 with a revision dated February 2023, was completed and submitted for the proposed development application.
+An Urban Design Brief, prepared by KLM Planning Partners Inc. in collaboration with 4 Architecture Inc. and Strybos Barron King Ltd., and dated July 2022 with a revision dated June 2023, was completed and submitted for the proposed Official Plan Amendment and Zoning By-law Amendment.
 The Urban Design Brief focuses on principles for site configuration and design, massing and built form, and landscape and architectural treatments at a high level.
-Planning and Design Staff has no objections to the Urban Design Brief for the purpose of the Official Plan and Zoning By-law Amendment and Draft Plan of Subdivision application.
+Planning and Design Staff has no objections to the Urban Design Brief for the purpose of the Official Plan and Zoning By-law Amendment application.
+Staff expects further revisions and comments on the design the applicant finalizes the detailed design of the proposal through the site plan process in accordance to the final OPA and ZBA.